New Richmond, Quebec

-New Richmond (/fr/) is an incorporated municipality in Quebec, Canada, situated on the southern coast of the Gaspé Peninsula between the municipalities of Maria and Caplan.
+New Richmond (/fr/; Qame'g, lit. 'other side (of the river)') is an incorporated municipality in Quebec, Canada, situated on the southern coast of the Gaspé Peninsula between the municipalities of Maria and Caplan.

 New Richmond is bounded on the west by the Grand Cascapedia River.
 The Little Cascapedia runs to the east of the town proper.
 In addition to New Richmond itself, the town's territory also includes the communities of Black Cape and Saint-Edgar.